taxlien-online/taxlien-nft/README.md

-# NFT Wallet for ICP.NINJA + Implementation: Tax Lien NFT
+# NFT Wallet for ICP.Ninja: Tax Lien NFTs

-## NFT Wallet
+## NFT Wallet for ICP.Ninja:

-- There are implementations for ICRC-1 tokens at ICP.Ninja, but there is no anything for ICRC-7
+There are implementations for ICRC-1 tokens at ICP.Ninja, but there is no anything for ICRC-7/NFT, so I decided to make own Implementation of ICRC-7/NFT

-## 📜🏠 Tax Lien NFT
+## 📜🏠 Tax Lien NFTs

-A **Lien** is a legal right to keep possession of property belonging to another person until a debt owed by that person is discharged.
+- A **Lien** is a legal right to keep possession of property belonging to another person until a debt owed by that person is discharged.
-A **Tax Lien** is imposed by law on a property to secure the payment of taxes.
+- A **Tax Lien** is imposed by law on a property to secure the payment of taxes.
+- Tax Lien NFTs gives crypto investor opportunity to invest in USA Tax Liens

 ## 💡 Key Features